Travels with Daphne

 WANDERLUSTING…. from home

-As we are all under stay-at-home orders these days, some of us find it hard to shake that travel-itch that needs to be scratched… when our bodies are begging to board a plane for a far-off destination.
+As we were all under stay-at-home orders during Covid, some of us found it hard to shake that travel-itch that needed to be scratched… when our bodies are begging to board a plane for a far-off destination.
 And while we understand the importance of staying put to save lives, it doesn’t mean we need to stop living or enjoying our own.
-While we can’t actually board that proverbial plane, we can still always travel as far as our mind will allow us to dream….
+While we couldn’t actually board that proverbial plane, we can still always travel as far as our mind will allow us to dream….

-To help satiate your wanderlust, here is a list of inspiring TRAVEL FILMS that will transport you from your home to magical destinations, without having to leave your couch!
+If you aren’t able to travel, or if you are in the dreaming stages of planning a trip, here is a list of inspiring TRAVEL FILMS that will transport you from your home to magical destinations, without having to leave your couch!
+It will help satiate your wanderlust and also give you ideas about where you may want to eventually explore.

 Most are beautiful, fun, inspiring stories, some are drama-heavy and tinged with tragedy, but all will transcend you, momentarily, to far-off lands…..
 The top 12 are favorites, and the others- still great movies for many reasons- are categorized by continent, depending on where you’d like to go.
 (Don’t mind my unnecessarily snarky comments.
 Sarcasm is a dish best served, Always.) 😉…..